nonbots/launch/core/JS170/03-intro-to-http/notes.md

 # HTTP and the Web

 1. The Web is a service hosted on a web server that can be accessed via the internet.
-The servers stores avast information system comprised of resources which are navigable by means of a URL, which takes you the appropriate web server.
-It is the primary means by which application interact with the resources which make up the web.
+The servers stores a vast information system comprised of resources which are navigable by means of a URL, which takes you the appropriate web server.
+It is the primary means by which application interact with the resources which make up sthe web.

 2. a network of sub-networks that transmits bits over different divices with the help of protocols to govern the transmission of data from source to distination device.